ioBroker/ioBroker.influxdb/README.md

 ## Changelog

 ### __WORK IN PROGRESS__
+* (Apollon77) BREAKING: Configuration is only working in the new Admin 5 UI!
+* (Apollon77) Did bigger adjustments to the recording logic and added a lot of new Features.
+Please refer to Changelog and Forum post for details.

+### 3.0.0 (2022-05-11)
 * (Apollon77) Breaking: Configuration is only working in the new Admin 5 UI!
 * (Apollon77) Breaking!
 Did bigger adjustments to the recording logic.
 Debounce is refined and blockTime is added to differentiate between the two checks
 * (Apollon77) Breaking!
 GetHistory requests now need to deliver the ts in milliseconds!
 Make sure to use up to date scripts and Charting UIs